Donrwalsh/LittleJSGameJam2025/README.md

 Ooook, this ran but didn't produce any sort of distributable.
 Neat.
 I've wasted a lot of time on this and it has me getting annoyed.
 I'm going to work on something else and come back at this part later with fresh eyes.

+Oof, I was just missing a box2d init call.
+That's annoying.

+Found out if you do the exploding variables thing with mousePos it doesn't report the value properly.

+Working on there being a line drawn from the ball to the cursor when you are winding up a shot.
+I tried to get it to be a dashed line but got bogged down with vector math.
+I think I'll just use a solid line for now and get to work on the actual strike behavior.

 ## TODO:

 - [ ] Publishing the game and submitting it to the Jam.